Flood Hydrographs

 Hydrograph – a graph that shows river discharge and rainfall over time.

-Storm flow – storm runoff resulting from storm precipitation involving both surface and through flow.
+Storm flow – storm runoff resulting from storm precipitation involving surface and through flow.

-Bankfull discharge – the maximum discharge that a particular river channel is capable of carrying without flooding.
+Bankful discharge – the maximum discharge that a particular river channel can carry without flooding.

 Peak discharge – the point on a flood hydrograph when river discharge is at its greatest.